jtwy23/seed2cigar/README.md

 | Footer with Contact Information     |                                                            |

 ### Structure Plane
 The website is designed to look like a single scrolling page.
-But for added user experience the cigar quiz app does navigate away from the main site.
-But can be easily led back to the main site when on the quiz app.
+But for added user experience the cigar quiz does navigate away from the main site.
+But can be easily led back to the main site when on the quiz.
 When a user gets to the landing page they are instantly greeted with a sticky navigation bar.
 The user can easily scroll through each section of the website or use the sticky navigation bar at the top to get to each section of the website.